rondweb/datascience/README.md

-WEB Page to share information about ML,AI and MLOPS
+WEB Page to share information about ML,AI and MLOPS xxx